kamweti/cakephp-menu-builder/README.md

 * Tag your menus with a slug.

-* Use the menu slug to dispaly your menu anywhere in your views files
+* Use this slug to display your menu anywhere in your views

 		<?php $this->Menu->display('yourmenuslug'); ?>

-*	Profit!